sebcarss/cloudformation-simple-template/README.md

-# Repo for learnign CloudFormation Templatin
+# Repo for learning CloudFormation Templating

 ## AWS Scripts for CloudFormation